Miro gives you almost infinite possibilities of working with objects on a board, so here are some tips on how to achieve your goals easier and faster.

 Speed up your work by using Ctrl + D shortcut to quickly and easily duplicate objects on the board.

-To unlock the objects, use the shortcut again, right-click the object and choose Unlock or just long-press the button in the context menu:
+To unlock the object, use the shortcut again, or right-click the object and choose Unlock, or just long-press the button in the context menu.

 Long press to unlock

-Board owners on paid plans can define whether items they lock can be unlocked by all board editors or by them only.
+Board owners/co-owners on paid plans can define whether items they lock can be unlocked by all Board editors or by them only.
 Use this feature to prevent your board content from accidental deletion and editing.

 Enabling and disabling protected lock

 This is how such objects look on your collaborators' end - the option to unlock them is not available:

 The feature will allow you to resize an object on a board so that it matches the size of a similar object next to it.